How Too Much Information Can Overwhelm You

 - The never stopping creation of content

-- The fact that it’sis so easy to create, copy and share the content on various online platforms and sites
+- The fact that it’s so easy to create, copy, and share the content on various online platforms and sites

 - Increase in the communication channels we regularly use – television, mobile phones, various apps and platforms, radio, websites, etc.

-- Enormous amount of false information, conflicting opinions
+- The enormous amount of false information, conflicting opinions

 - Cognitive overload for our brain (brain fog)